Happy Thanksgiving From A Place for Mom

 Who to Contact If You Need Help

 It’s important to remember that you’re not alone during this time.
-For additional information, including more from Joan Lunden on how to have the tough conversation with aging loved ones, visit: www.aplaceformom.com/conversations.
+For additional information, including more from Joan Lunden on how to have the tough conversation with senior loved ones, visit our Planning & Advice pages.

-We are also here to answer any questions you might have, and if your loved one ultimately needs professional senior care, we can help provide you with a list of trusted assisted living communities that meet your family’s unique needs, or even home care or respite stay services.
+We are also here to answer any questions you might have.
+If your loved one ultimately needs professional senior care, we can help provide you with a list of trusted assisted living communities that meet your family’s unique needs.
+We can also provide home care or respite stay services.

 Have you had the “tough conversation” with your aging parents this holiday season?
 What was your conversation like?
-We’d like to hear your stories in the comments below.
+We’d like to hear your stories, and any tips you may have, in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.